Keyboard shortcuts

 Testing

 Integration tests live under tests/ and cover keyword registration, parser round-trips, language specific behaviour, and helper utilities.
-Running cargo test executes the Rust suites, while test.sh orchestrates the full project matrix including compatibility and documentation builds.
+Running cargo test executes the Rust suites, while test.sh orchestrates the full project matrix including compatibility tests, documentation builds, warning checks, and the enum/safety audit.